Onboard Noise & Vibration (Completely renewed!)

 – Vibration standards

-- Basic principles of dynamics, vibration and shock
+- Basic principles of structural dynamics related to vibration and noise.

 – Mass-spring systems

-– Damage (probably) caused by shock and vibration
+– Damage typically caused by noise and vibration

 – Experimental and analysis techniques